Privacy Policy

 5.2 Other automated safety measures

-Beyond the explicit-content classifier, narrowly-scoped automated systems operate on metadata and patterns rather than on message content.
-They are there to:
+Narrowly-scoped automated systems operate on metadata and patterns (message frequency, link structure, account age, IP reputation) rather than message content, to:

 5.3 Human review